jacob-thomas7/rynput/README.md

 It is particularily effective when configuring a large list of properties which may have very different requirements for their values.

+## Installation
+Clone this repository locally.
+Then run `pip install .` in the root directory of the repository.

 ## Usage
 It is recommended to use the following import statement:
 ```python